sebastian-hoffmann/blog/content/first.md

 [taxonomies]
 tags = ["personal"]
 +++
-Hello from the other side.
-Asking for a friend if this is the way to do internet in 2023.
+Hello from the other side!